go-skynet/localai-website/content/howtos/easy-setup-sd.md

 COMPEL=0
 ```

-After that we can reinstall the LocalAI docker VM by running
+After that we can reinstall the LocalAI docker VM by running in the localai folder with the ``docker-compose.yaml`` file in it
 ```bash
 docker-compose up #windows
 docker compose up #linux/mac